Why Landlord-Friendly States Matter

 No Limit on Security Deposits

-Idaho does not impose any restrictions on the amount landlords can charge for security deposits.
-This flexibility allows you to mitigate potential risks by charging higher deposits for tenants with lower credit scores or less rental history.
+Idaho does not have a limit on the amount landlords can request for security deposits.
+This allows you to reduce risks by requesting larger deposits from tenants who have lower credit scores or limited rental history.

 Low Property Tax Rate